DomainDrivenArchitecture/c4k-website/README.md

 Delivering cryogen generated static sites with the push of a few buttons.

-c4k-website generates configuration files for an nginx webserver, and a cryogen static site build container.
+c4k-website generates configuration files for nginx webservers, and a cryogen static site generator build container.
 It automatically downloads a branch.zip from a specified gitea API url.
 You need an authorization token to access the specified gitea user account.
 The build container is based on clojure:lein.

-Webserver and build pods are uniquely named by fqdn, so adding multiple websites shouldn't be a problem.
+Following the example in valid-config.edn and valid-auth.edn you can add as many websites as you like (provided you have the DNS Routes set up).
+One set of configmaps, deployment, services etc will be created for each element in the :websites and :auth list.

-c4k-website has the following modules:
+c4k-website consists of the following parts:
 * unique nginx webserver + service + ingress + certificate
-* unique build container cron job
+* unique build container cron job and build secret
 * unique volume claim for both

 ## Try out